EvanHahn/evanhahn-dot-com/src/markdown-pages/about.md

 I'm Evan Hahn, a programmer.

-I grew up in Silicon Valley and now live in Chicago in a haunted mansion.
+I grew up in Silicon Valley and now live in Chicago.

 I work for [Signal](https://signal.org/).
 Before this, I worked for [Airtable](https://airtable.com).